-Seeing the essence of Vajradhara as your own root guru brings a feeling of closeness, of personal kindness; and visualizing the guru in the aspect of Vajradhara brings inspiration and realizations quickly.
+Seeing the essence of Vajradhara as your own root guru brings a feeling of closeness, of personal kindness; and visualizing the guru in the aspect of Vajradhara brings inspiration and realizations guickly.

-Light radiates from the $h\bar{u}m$ in Guru Vajradhara's heart into the ten directions.
-On each ray of light we can visualize one of the lineage lamas of the Six Yogas of Naropa, Such as Tilopa, Naropa, Marpa, Milarepa, Gampopa, Pagmo Drupa, Butön, or Lama Je Tsongkhapa.
+Light radiates from the $hu\bar{m}$ in Guru Vajradhara's heart into the ten directions.
+On each ray of light we can visualize one of the lineage lamas of the Six Yogas of Naropa, such as Tilopa, Naropa, Marpa, Milarepa, Gampopa, Pagmo Drupa, Butön, or Lama Je Tsongkhapa.
 These are the masters who practiced and achieved realization of inner fire and who discovered the totality of the illusory body and clear light wisdom.